readthedocs/readthedocs.org/docs/install.rst

 Other operating systems
 ~~~~~~~~~~~~~~~~~~~~~~~

-On others operating systems no further dependencies are required,
+On other operating systems no further dependencies are required,
 or you need to find the proper equivalent libraries.